Physical Therapy

 DPT 808: Principles of Education and Communication: PTs as Teachers and Learners

-This course will also focus on the physical therapist as a teacher and learner in various contexts highlighting roles in the clinic and community and the patient's role in effecting health behavior change.
-The course will explore and develop teaching and professional communication skills across a variety of settings.
-The course provides the foundation for systematically designing, implementing, communicating, and evaluating learning experiences used in the education of clients, family and caregivers, students, colleagues, community members and self.
+This course will also focus on the physical therapist as a teacher and learner in various contexts, highlighting roles in the clinic and community.
+Responses to and support of a patient/client to disability, loss, and grief will be explored, as well as indicators of physical abuse and neglect and its responsibilities.
+The course will develop teaching and professional communication skills across a variety of settings.
+The course provides the foundation for systematically designing, implementing, communicating, and evaluating learning experiences used in the education of clients, family and caregivers, colleagues, and community members.

 DPT 810: Geriatric Physical Therapy